After coronavirus: Where the world economy will stand

-JCIPP Adjunct Professor John Edwards shortlisted for Prime Minister’s Literary Award
+JCIPP Adjunct Professor John Edwards wins Prime Minister’s Literary Award

-JCIPP Adjunct Professor, John Edwards, has had his book, John Curtin’s War: The Coming of War in the Pacific, and Reinventing Australia, Volume 1, shortlisted for the PM’s Literary Awards in the Australian History category.
+JCIPP Adjunct Professor, John Edwards, has won the PM’s Literary Award in the Australian History category with his book John Curtin’s War: The Coming of War in the Pacific, and Reinventing Australia, Volume 1.

 John Edwards has written six non-fiction books, including the bestselling Keating: The Inside Story.
 He is a non-resident fellow at the Lowy Institute and adjunct professor at the John Curtin Institute of Public Policy at Curtin University.
 He has been a member of the board of the Reserve Bank of Australia, Chief Economist for HSBC Bank in Australia and New Zealand, and was a senior economic adviser for Treasurer and then Prime Minister Paul Keating.